-The key is to ask as many as possible and weigh in everyone’s opinion before mapping out the process.
+The key is to ask as many as possible and weigh everyone’s opinion before mapping out the process.
 In the end, you’ll both benefit from it.
-Your employees will know how to accurately track time, while you’ll have access to an organized pool of data to dig in.
+Your employees will know how to track time accurately, while you’ll have access to an organized pool of data to dig in.

-Don’t force change from the sidelines.
-Especially if you’re part of a large company where things take time to roll out and get implemented.
+Don’t force change from the sidelines, especially if you’re part of a large company where things take time to roll out and implement.
 Be part of it and act as its main driving force.

-If you track your own time, you will send strong signals to your employees.
-They will perceive the act as a valuable practice and something non-intrusive, if even their manager is not afraid to have their timesheets public.
+You will send strong signals to your employees if you track your time.
+They will perceive the act as a valuable practice and something non-intrusive if even their manager is not afraid to have their timesheets public.

-As a general rule of thumb, train your managers who have a direct influence on teams first.
+As a general rule of thumb, train your managers who directly influence teams first.
 Then, let them act as success champions and get the rest of the people on board.
 Employees will trust their colleagues much more than external contacts like the software’s support staff.

-Waiting until something breaks to improve it spells disaster.
-Be proactive in your approach and ask your employees about feedback.
-After all, they’re the ones who “fight” in the first lines and because of this know the ins and outs of your business.
+You are waiting until something breaks to improve spells disaster.
+Be proactive in your approach and ask your employees for feedback.
+After all, they’re the ones who “fight” in the first lines and, because of this, know the ins and outs of your business.

-Make it easy for them to voice out their concerns and suggestions for improvement.
+Make it easy for them to voice their concerns and suggestions for improvement.
 Create a poll or survey to gather all the results.
-Then include them in the discussion meeting to scope out all potential problems and come up with a better system.
+Then include them in the discussion meeting to scope out all potential problems and develop a better system.

-Being part of the solution will make it much easier for them to adopt the time tracking software.
-What’s more is that they’ll feel valued by the upper management and be encouraged to contribute in a meaningful way.
+Being part of the solution will make it much easier for them to adopt the time-tracking software.
+What’s more, they’ll feel valued by the upper management and be encouraged to contribute meaningfully.

-If you wonder why we didn’t mention this as a tip, we did it on purpose.
+If you wonder why we didn’t mention this as a tip, we did it intentionally.
 That’s because we’re against it.
-Some companies out there go to great lengths to gamify the entire time tracking process.
-They offer bonuses, Amazon gift cards, free lunches or days off to those who accurately fill in their timesheets.
-Although effective on the short term, these “carrot” like approaches only go so far.
+Some companies go to great lengths to gamify the entire time tracking process.
+They offer bonuses, Amazon gift cards, free lunches, or days off to those who accurately fill in their timesheets.
+Although effective in the short term, these “carrot” like approaches only go so far.

-At some point, employees get used to them and demand more money, more days off, more freebies.
+At some point, employees get used to them and demand more money, days off, and freebies.
 When this happens, they’ll soon think of ways to cheat the system and log as many hours as possible.
-In return, the quality of their work will suffer as they’ll be focusing on the wrong metric – hours logged in instead of results delivered.
+In return, the quality of their work will suffer as they’ll focus on the wrong metric – hours logged in instead of results delivered.
 Recognize what they fell for?
-Yes, the Parkinson’s law.
+Yes, Parkinson’s law.

-For all the managers out there reading this, a word of advice.
-As with any software, don’t dive in head first.
+Here’s a word of advice for all the managers reading this.
+As with any software, don’t dive in headfirst.
 Test a couple of tools first and see which one fits your current and future business needs.
-Luckily, Paymo offers a free trial for 2 weeks, so you can experience the full-featured app with no strings attached.
+Luckily, Paymo offers a two-week free trial to experience the full-featured app without strings attached.

-Regardless of what solution you’ll choose, you’ll get something much more valuable in return than just metrics: a stress-relieved environment, where everyone is free to manage their time and express their genuine self.
-A true hallmark for a happy culture.
+Regardless of your chosen solution, you’ll get something much more valuable in return than just metrics: a stress-relieved environment where everyone is free to manage their time and express their genuine self—a true hallmark of a happy culture.